 The University of Kentucky Libraries

-The University of Kentucky serves as the Regional Depository as part of the Federal Depository Library Program.
+UK serves as the Regional Depository for Kentucky as part of the Federal Depository Library Program.
 Established as a federal depository in 1907, UK is also a depository for European Union publications and Canadian government publications.
 British Parliamentary Papers, Kentucky government publications, and technical reports from federal agencies are selectively collected.

 UK Libraries collections support teaching, learning, and research in agricultural sciences, life sciences, chemistry, geological sciences, mathematics, physics, humanities, history, social sciences, economics, communications, information studies, business, fine arts, medicine, nursing, dentistry, health sciences, engineering, computer science, and veterinary science (specializing in equine).

 Special Collections is the commonwealth’s largest repository of privately generated primary research materials and rare printed books and other documents.
 The extensive manuscripts and rare books are particularly noted for its rare Kentucky imprints and unique primary sources as well as the W. Hugh Peal Collections of 18th and 19th century English literature.
 Special Collections holds other notable holdings include the Bert T. Combs Appalachian Collection (primary and secondary sources supporting Appalachian studies) and the Public Policy Archives (the collections of prominent Kentuckians and organizations involved in public policy).